raspberrypilearning/comic-character/en/step_4.md

 You will use JavaScript to make parts of your form appear and disappear.

-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 At the moment, users can add character details on the `character.html` page, but nothing will happen when they click the Create button.

 This is because the summary section has its CSS `display` property set to `none`.

-You need to use JavaScript to change this to `flex` so it shows.
+You need to use JavaScript to change the summary section's `display` property to `flex`.

-When the summary section is displayed, you will hide the character details section.
+When the summary section is displayed, you will hide the character details form.

 ### Create constants to refer to each section